Thank you for visiting my website.

-In 1986, after leaving his home in the suburbs for a regular
+In 1986, after I left my home in the suburbs for a regular day at

-from work, Michael was the prime suspect in her murder and
+the prime suspect in her murder, and six weeks later I was arrested.

-sentenced to life in prison after he and his parents had
+In 1987, I was sentenced to life in prison after my family and I had

-District Attorney who withheld key evidence in this case.
+Attorney who withheld key evidence in this case.
+That evidence was

-That evidence was later discovered by the Innocence Project
+later discovered by the Innocence Project and my pro-bono lawyer John

-ultimately freed Michael in October 2011, after he spent 25
+Raley.
+That evidence ultimately freed me in October 2011, after I had

-years in prison for a crime he didn’t commit.
+spent nearly 25 years in prison for a crime I did not commit.

 Michael Morton's memoir